Khang2561/ModelChatBox/README.md

 # ModelChatBox
-chat box can read json file to answer then question
+chat box can read json file to answer the question